 The grapes were hand picked at five separate picking stages to ensure optimum ripeness.

-Bright platinum in colour with vivacious green inflections.
-Complex and pleasant on the nose with notes of quince, citrus and vibrant florals, which develop into lemon curd, oatmeal and marzipan richness.
+Attractively platinum in colour with bright green inflections.
+Complex and pretty on the nose with notes of quince, citrus and vibrant florals, which develop into lemon curd, oatmeal and marzipan richness.
 Full bodied and generous on the palate with a crisp acidity and a long, mineral finish.

 Serve with grilled fish, pork or roast chicken.